Julie Mackin

-Julie Ann Mackin (born February 15, 1998, Castle Rock, Colorado) is a former American professional soccer player who played as a defender and forward.
+Julie Ann Mackin (born February 15, 1998) is an American former professional soccer player who played as a defender and forward.
 She played collegiate soccer at Clemson University and represented the United States at various youth levels.

 Early life

 Mackin grew up in Castle Rock, where she played youth soccer for Real Colorado.
 During her high school career at Castle View High School she was named the 2016 Colorado Gatorade Girls Soccer Player of the Year, after recording 14 goals and 5 assists as a senior.

 College career

 Mackin attended Clemson University from 2016 to 2019, where she became a four‑year starter for the Tigers.
 As a freshman she played in 23 games, starting 21, scoring 3 goals and 2 assists.
 During her junior season she started every game (21 starts) and in 2018 logged 1,481 minutes and netted her first goal since 2016.
 Academically, she earned CoSIDA Academic All‑District honors as a junior with a 4.00 GPA as a nursing major.